Conference agenda.

 The following sessions run at the same time.
 Participants will select one session to attend.

-Rachelle Tomm, Four Wheel Drive Association of BC; Kristen Silfvenius, Alpine Club of Canada-Columbia Mountain Section; Lilly Woodbury, Surfriders Foundation
+Rachelle Tomm, Four Wheel Drive Association of BC; Kirsten Silfvenius, Apine Club of Canada-Columbia Mtn Section; Lilly Woodbury, Surfriders Foundation)

 Moderator: John Hawkings.
-Panel: Curtis Pawliuk, Valemount & Area Recreation Association; Nadine Reynolds, Yellowstone to Yukon; others TBA)
+Panel: Curtis Pawliuk, Valemount and Area Recreation Development Association; Nadine Raynolds, Yellowstone to Yukon; Cassandra Zarabeski, Tourism Industry Association of BC

 Resource roads are the backbone of outdoor recreation in British Columbia.
 Hundreds of thousands of kilometres connect people to world‑class experiences and have become recreation assets themselves.
 Yet they also fragment wilderness and affect ecological values.
 Built largely through a forest industry now in transition, this network faces an uncertain future.
 Today’s panel brings together voices from conservation, recreation, tourism, and government to explore how resource roads can be planned, managed and funded in the years ahead.